p0m0h3/vimconfig/README.md

 ## Notes

-1. This configuration uses the VIM 8.~ built-in plugin manager. it does *not* work with anything older.
+1. This configuration uses the VIM 8.~ built-in plugin manager. it does **not** work with any older version.
 2. It uses hard tabs by default. but changes according to PEP8 indent style for Python.
+This behaviour can be changed in `vimrc`.
-3. Color scheme and other adjustments can be made from the vimrc file, naturally.
+3. Color scheme and other changes should be make in the `vimrc` file.
 4. Plugins are not added as submodules and should be updated manually, if desired.